 It’s safe to say that it’s definitely not easy to hold back eating amazing food, especially at this time of the year.
-The holiday season not just brings out the best in us but can also sometimes bring out the worst.
+The holiday season not only brings out the best in us but can also sometimes bring out the worst.

 Portion control is something that can be quite difficult to do, especially if we don’t watch over our food intakes and don’t set calorie limits.
-But if you’re not really concerned about the extra calories this festive season because your goal is muscle-building instead of fat-loss then this article is for you!
+But if you’re not really concerned about the extra calories this festive season because your goal is muscle-building instead of fat-loss, then this article is for you!

 1. Indulge your hearts out the right way

-Pigging out as much as you want to and having no problem gaining additional pounds during this season is something that people with restrictive diets and those with slow metabolism will be jealous of.
+Pigging out as much as you want to and having no problem gaining additional pounds during this season is something that people with restrictive diets and those with slow metabolisms will be jealous of.
 However, do keep in mind that despite your caloric surplus efforts, you can’t really build muscle if the calories that you’re consuming are mostly from eating sugar-laden foods.

 One of the cool things about the holiday break is that you get to have more time off from work.
-More time off means you don’t have to follow your usual schedule and not worry about sticking to it.
+More time off means you don’t have to follow your usual schedule and don't have to worry about sticking to it.
 Aside from spending some precious time with your loved ones, the holidays give us the chance to schedule and structure our meals to fit our workout schedule.